Denali

 The Koyukon people who inhabit the area around the mountain have referred to the peak as "Denali" for centuries.
-In 1896, a gold prospector named it "Mount McKinley" in support of then-presidential candidate William McKinley; that name was the official name recognized by the federal government of the United States from 1917 until 2015.
-In August 2015, 40 years after Alaska had done so, the United States Department of the Interior announced the change of the official name of the mountain to Denali.
+In 1896, a gold prospector named it "Mount McKinley" in support of then-presidential candidate William McKinley, who later became the 25th president; McKinley's name was the official name recognized by the federal government of the United States from 1917 until 2015.
+In August 2015, 40 years after Alaska had officially named the mountain Denali, the United States Department of the Interior under the Obama administration changed the official federal name of the mountain also to Denali.
+In January 2025, the Department of the Interior under the Trump administration reverted the mountain's official federal name to Mount McKinley.

 In 1903, James Wickersham recorded the first attempt at climbing Denali, which was unsuccessful.
 In 1906, Frederick Cook claimed the first ascent, but this ascent is unverified and its legitimacy questioned.
 The first verifiable ascent to Denali's summit was achieved on June 7, 1913, by climbers Hudson Stuck, Harry Karstens, Walter Harper, and Robert Tatum, who went by the South Summit.
 In 1951, Bradford Washburn pioneered the West Buttress route, considered to be the safest and easiest route, and therefore the most popular currently in use.